A dog-day cicada. (Photo via Shutterstock)

 The next emergence of periodical cicadas in northern Illinois will be in 2024, and if past emergences are any indication, it likely will be one of the largest anywhere in the United States, the University of Illinois Extension reports.
 The brood that will emerge in 2024 last emerged in 2007, and before that in 1990.
 During the 1990 emergence, there were reports of people in Chicago having to shovel their driveways to clear them of the dead insects.

-We won't be seeing any of these periodical cicadas for several years yet, but the dog day cicadas we have in Illinois typically emerge from July to September, making their presence known with a loud buzzing sound, according to the Morton Arboretum.
+The dog day cicadas we have in Illinois typically emerge from July to September, making their presence known with a loud buzzing sound, according to the Morton Arboretum.

 The loud buzzing we associate with these bugs is how male cicadas attract female mates.
 While all cicada sounds may seem alike to human ears, each species has its own unique call that the insects can differentiate, National Geographic reports.